Introduction

 values = [2.0, 4.0, 7.0, 1.0, 5.0, 3.0, 6.0]

-CSC matrices require the row indices in each column to be sorted and contain no duplicates, and matrices created by faer
+csc matrices require the row indices in each column to be sorted and contain no duplicates, and matrices created by faer

 will respect that unless otherwise specified.

-The same is true for CSR matrices.
+the same is true for csr matrices.

-Some algorithms specifically don't strictly require sorted indices, such as the matrix decomposition algorithms.
-In which case faer
+some algorithms specifically don't strictly require sorted indices, such as the matrix decomposition algorithms. in which case faer

 provides an escape hatch for users that wish to avoid the overhead of sorting their input data.

-The simplest way to create sparse matrices is to use the SparseColMat::try_new_from_triplets
+the simplest way to create sparse matrices is to use the SparseColMat::try_new_from_triplets

 (or SparseRowMat::try_new_from_triplets